savajankovic27/savajankovic27/README.md

 ## 🚀 About Me

-* I just finished my most recent project, Chattrr!
-By creating this messaging platform, I aimed to showcase the various skills I've obtained during my co-op at Sanofi.
 * 💊 💻 I recently wrapped up my 16-month co-op at Sanofi, working as a Data & Software Engineer.
+* 💬I just finished my most recent project, Chattrr!
+By creating this messaging platform, I aimed to showcase the various skills I've obtained during my co-op.
 * 🎓Im currently in my last year of Computer Engineering at McMaster, with an expected graduation in 2025! 🎓
 * 💼 I'm also currently applying for new grad roles in the Data and Software Engineering field!
 * 💡 Some of my educational interests include: